 A second class of explanations argues that occupational segregation is related to gender differences in preferences for job attributes.
-A major emphasis of this literature is on women's hypothesized preference for jobs that provide flexibility to accommodate family responsibilities.
-An early paper in this vein is Polachek (1981), who argued that women have an incentive to choose jobs in which they are penalized less for extended family leaves.
+A major emphasis is on women's hypothesized preference for jobs that provide flexibility to accommodate family responsibilities.
+Polachek (1981) argued that women have an incentive to choose jobs in which they are penalized less for extended family leaves.
 More recently, Goldin (2014) has highlighted the linearity of the wage schedule with respect to hours worked as a measure of family-friendly professions.
 Another set of preference-based explanations emphasizes gender differences in preferences for risk, competition and prestige.
-There is evidence showing that men seem to be less risk-averse (see reviews in Croson and Gneezy 2009 and Eckel and Grossman 2008), and are more responsive to competitive environments (Gneezy et al., 2003; Niederle and Vesterlund, 2007; see Cotton, McIntyre and Price, 2013 for a rebuttal of this evidence.)
-In line with this evidence, a number of papers show that men are differentially likely to select into jobs that have higher earnings or mortality risk (Deleire and Levy, 2004; Leeth and Ruser, 2006; Bonin, 2007; Grazier and Sloane, 2008.)
 Buser et al. (2014) show that men select into more prestigious academic tracks, conditional on ability.
-Several papers argue that a male preference for prestige and social comfort leads them to abandon occupations rapidly once they "tip" to being predominantly female (Akerlof and Kranton 2000, Golden 2013, Pan 2015).
-Another preference-based argument relies on men and women's different interests in working with things versus people (Su et al., 2009.)
-Pinker (2008) argues that this preference helps to explain differential selection into jobs.
-Finally other signals of gender differences in job/career preferences include that women are less likely than men to receive college degrees in
+Several papers argue that a male preference for prestige and social comfort leads them to abandon occupations rapidly once they "tip" to being predominantly female (Akerlof and Kranton 2000, Goldin 2013, Pan 2015).
+Finally other signals